EvgeniyJeka/Creditto/README.md

     <b>PLACED</b>: the bid was placed, waiting for matching algorithm to be applied

-    <b>MATCHED</b> : the bid was matched with the target offer
+    <b>MATCHED</b> : the bid was matched with the targeted offer

     Will be added in feature versions:

-    CANCELLED : the bid was cancelled since other bid was matched with the target offer
+    -CANCELLED : the bid was cancelled since other bid was matched with the target offer

-    REMOVED: the bid was removed by the admin (T.B.D.)
+    -REMOVED: the bid was removed by the admin (T.B.D.)

-    HIDDEN: the bid was temporary hidden by the admin.
+    -HIDDEN: the bid was temporary hidden by the admin (T.B.D.)

   # 5 Matching logic - available algorithms:

     1. Bid with the lowest interest is selected when 5 bids are placed on one given offer.
     If there are several bids with equally low interest the OLDEST bid is selected.

     2. Bid with the lowest interest is selected when 10 bids are placed on one given offer.
     If there are several bids with equally low interest the NEWEST bid is selected.

+  # 6 Requirements:

+  -Docker client
+  -Kafka docker image: wurstmeister/kafka:2.13-2.6.0 -Zookeeper docker image: wurstmeister/zookeeper:3.4.6 -MySQL docker image: mysql:latest

+  Clone the project and run 'docker-compose up -d' commant to build Gateway, MySQL, Matcher and tests container images and run the project.
+  In current version Gateway listens to HTTP requests on port 5000 (see Postman collection attached).

+  Project config can be changed in 'local_config' SQL table.

+  1. matching_logic : responsible for selecting Matching Logic.
+Change the value to '2' to make the Matcher to apply Matching Logic #2 (see description above).
+  2. tail_digits: max allowed tail digits.
+Used to round calculation results, for ex. loan monthly payment.